 - Do you work in any high crime areas?

 - What is your specialty or field (criminal, drug, traffic)?

 As an officer, your rates will likely be determined by your health status just as much as your career.

-Your rate may not necessarily increase just because you’re a police officer.
-Most officers won’t see much, if any, of an increase in their premiums.
+Your rate may not necessarily increase just because you’re a police officer, and most officers won’t see much, if any, increase in their premiums.

 If your work as a police officer is considered to be risky, you may be assigned a table rating.

 This system is used to increase your premium based on your risk of fatality.

 The lowest table rating will increase your initial premium by 25%.
 The highest will increase it by 250%.

 Along with table ratings, a flat extra fee may also be assessed.